The data.bris publication process

 You’ll be issued a unique British Library DataCite DOI for each separate deposit you publish.

 You cannot edit your data after publication.
 However, you can choose to edit the data record in Pure.
-This is particularly useful if you want to relate your dataset to your publications and projects.
+This is particularly useful if you want to relate your dataset to your publications and projects, e.g. to link your datasets and articles/papers together in Pure, or to link your datasets to your projects in Pure.
 Any changes you make will be checked by a member of repository staff, and if approved will be pushed back to the data.bris repository catalogue, Explore Bristol Research, and the DataCite registry.

 Step by step guide